Yogesh-S/Anaconda-Distribution-and-Python-Environments/README.md

 `(mynewenv) C:\WINDOWS\system32>`

 #### 3. Switching environments in Jupyter Notebook
-To switch kernels in Jupyter Notebook
+After activating enviroment run the following command
 ```
 conda install ipykernel
 ```
-After running the above code Go to Jupyter notebook >> New >> Notebook >> Python (conda env:mynewenv)
+then `Go to Jupyter notebook >> New >> Notebook >> Python (conda env:mynewenv)`

-Note: Jupyter Notebook runs in the same environment it was created in irrespective of the environments you choose to open with.
+Note: Jupyter Notebook runs in the same environment it was created in irrespective of the environments you choose to open.

-To know which env the notebook is running in run the following in Notebook
+To know in which environment Jupyter Notebook executes
 ```
 import sys
 print(sys.executable)